doitintl/rdbms-major-upgrades/docs/checklist.md

-# MySQL 5.7 migration to 8.0 checklist
+# Major version upgrade checklist
 This document will help make sure that proper conversations, planning, and testing have happened in order to ensure a successful migration.

+---

 ## Initial requirements, impact assessment and planning
 Properly planning a major RDBMS upgrade requires an understanding of both the technical and business requirements.